Last Updated June 2025

 Go for: the gardens, which include old passageways and the famous initiation well (as seen below).
 Tickets €6 in person.

-Often overlooked, Montserrate is one of the more unique palaces in the region.
-It blends a series of gothic, Arabic, and Indian architecture together — though it was commissioned by an Englishman!
+Often overlooked, Monserrate is one of the more unique palaces in the region.
+It blends Gothic, Arabic, and Indian architecture together — though it was commissioned by an Englishman!
 I loved the views of the rolling hills from this castle, and the intricate designs along the interior and exterior.
 In general, it’s smaller and less crowded than the other castles.

 The Castle of the Moors is perched atop one of the highest hills in the area.
-It dates back to the 9th century, so unlike the other castles in Sintra, it has deteriorated and left in ruins.
-You can walk along the crumbling walls and also grab the best views over Sintra from here.
+It dates back to the 9th century, so unlike the other castles in Sintra, it has deteriorated and is now left in ruins.
+You can walk along the crumbling walls and also get the best views over Sintra from here.
 Photos on Instagram.

 National Palace of Sintra (Palácio Nacional de Sintra)

-The National Palace of Sintra is the most accessible as it’s located in the old town center.
-The history states that Portugal’s ruling nobility lived here from the 15th to 19th century.
+The National Palace of Sintra is the most accessible, as it’s located in the old town center.
+History states that Portugal’s ruling nobility lived here from the 15th to the 19th century.
 Photos on Instagram.

 Seteais Palace (Tivoli Palácio de Seteais)

-Seteais Palace was originally built in the 18th century, and is now open to the public by day — and by night!
-For a true experience, you can book a stay in this palace-turned-five-star-hotel, which is conveniently located across the street from Quinta de Regaleira.
+Seteais Palace was originally built in the 18th century and is now open to the public by day and by night!
+For a true experience, you can book a stay in this palace-turned-five-star-hotel, which is conveniently located across the street from Quinta da Regaleira.
 Definitely on my bucket list.
 Photos on Instagram.

 Go for: the beautiful gardens and elegant interior, plus a once-in-a-lifetime overnight stay.
 Check out the hotel here.